 Salt & Pepper

 Preheat oven to 350 F

 While cooking potato, make Bechamel Sauce (look for a basic white sauce or Bechamel recipe to make 1 cup).
 Add thawed drained spinach to the Bechamel sauce, stir in minced shallot to warm.
 When potatoes are cooked, drain and cut into 1/2 cubes.
 Add cubed potatoes to Bechamel sauce.

 Prepare 1 pie crust (keep in fridge until ready to use--after rolling it out, place it on plastic wrap and return to fridge.)

-Fold the shredded Smoked Salmon, Capers, and some of the liquid from the Caper jar into Bechamel.
+Use cooking spray to coat the bottom of pie pan.
+Fold in the shredded Smoked Salmon, Capers, and some of the liquid from the Caper jar into Bechamel.
 Sprinkle with salt to taste unless Bechamel recipe included salt.
 Sprinkle generously with freshly ground black pepper -- stir gently at this point.

 Fold Bechamel into pie pan.
 Cover with top crust.
 Decorate with extra pieces of dough cut into fish shapes if desired.
 Poke with a few holes.
 Brush with Egg Wash.

 Bake at 350 for about 20 to 30 minutes (until crust is golden brown and filing is bubbling.)
 Remove and let stand for at least 10 minutes before cutting.